 That being said, it’s a good idea to pay close attention to your canine companion’s behavior, especially if they have itchy ears.

 If you notice them scratching at their ears constantly, take note.
 Excessive ear scratching is another of the signs of dog ear mites.
-And too much scratching can cause cuts and abrasions around their ears, leading to further discomfort and raising the risk of infection.
+And too much scratching can cause cuts and abrasions around their ears, leading to further discomfort and raising the risk of a secondary infection like yeast infection or bacterial infection.

 #3 Constant Head Shaking